Leah Busque

 Leah Busque (born November 15, 1979), the founder of TaskRabbit, is an American entrepreneur.

-The 2008-founded company was originally named RunMyErrand and was renamed in 2010.

 Biography

 Busque graduated from Sweet Briar College in 2001, earning a Bachelor of Science in Mathematics and Computer Science.
-She currently serves on the college's Board of Directors.
-Prior to RunMyErrand, Busque was an IBM Corp. engineer.
+She previously served on the college's board of directors.
+Prior to RunMyErrand, Solivan was an IBM Corp. engineer.

-Busque lives in the San Francisco Bay Area with her husband and three children.

-In an interview, she said that, based on "geeky conversations" with her ex-husband she "purchased the domain name Runmyerrand.com" and "Four months after that" left IBM "to build the first version of the site."
+She left IBM "to build the first version of the site".
 When a chance to help the business grow required the family to relocate, they moved from Boston to San Francisco.